zynga/jsbindings/README.md

 - No JS debugger.
 Remote debugging capabilities will be added soon.
 - No JS profiler for performance analysis.
-- Native objects control the life of JS objects
+- Native objects control the life of JS objects (only on bindings generated after Objective-C code)
 	- It means that native objects might get released while their JS counterpart is still live
 	- This logic is flawed since a JS object might point to an already released native object under certain not-so-common situations
 	- The proper solution is to control the life of native objects from JS objects.
 Fix in progress